outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - info insight paths like 'lie => joke => distortion => insight'
         - system insight paths like 'three core functions + combine function with this definition + n distortions to nearest hub'

+  - examine: theres an inherent structural mismatch between some algorithms (decision tree) and some problem types (prediction) given the intent

+  - algorithm based on problematic adaptive systems like cancer bc theyre learning faster than the host system

   - extra tasks

     - add precomputing if a sub-pattern was already computed: